The Virtual Quantum Device (VQD): A tool for detailed emulation of quantum computers: Neutral atoms

 where $\tilde\Omega=\sqrt{\Omega^2+\Delta^2}$, and $\Omega$ indicates the Rabi frequency.
 For instance, a Hadamard gate can be obtained by operator $U(\phi=0,\Delta=\Omega,t=\pi/\tilde\Omega)$ and a rotation $Rx(\theta)$ can be achieved by operator $U(\phi=0,\Delta=0,t=\theta/\Omega)$.

 When two or more Rydberg atoms are excited within a certain distance of each other, they experience a strong interaction that prevents any further excitations within this distance, known as the blockade radius.
 The interaction leads to the accumulation of a phase that depends on the state of the other atoms within the blockade radius.
-This phase accumulation is the basis for many multi-qubit gate implementations.
-This process is also known as the blockade mechanism~\cite{urban2009observation,adams2019rydberg}.
+This phase accumulation is the basis for many multi-qubit gate implementations { and determines parallel execution of quantum gates}.
+This process is also known as Rydberg blockade mechanism~\cite{urban2009observation,adams2019rydberg}.

+{ We approximate the Rydberg interaction as a hard 2- or 3-dimensional sphere with radius $R_b$, defining the interaction zone $r_{int}$ (refer to \Cref{fig:blockade}).
+Consequently, when two or more atoms are within their respective interaction zones, they can interact and execute multi-qubit gates.
+These interacting atoms collectively form what is termed a \emph{restriction zone}, a union of their interaction zones.
+This restriction zone inherently limits the parallel execution of other quantum gates within. \Cref{fig:blockade} illustrates these zones, and for more detailed information, see reference~\cite{schmid2023computational}.
+Our tool accommodates such a Rydberg blockade mechanism and provides automatic parallelism of quantum operations that adhere to these restriction zones. \Cref{app:parallel_na} provides an explicit example of such parallelism. }

 Based on many proposed and available techniques~\cite{levine2019parallel,theis2016high,petrosyan2017high,beterov2018fast,beterov2018fast,rasmussen2020single}, we provide the following operations as the native multi-qubit gates in our neutral atom VQD.